danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 The In-cluster database must:

-- have ressource monitoring setup
+- Have ressource monitoring setup
-- be able to have backups taken
+- Be able to have backups taken
 - Be able to be restored
 - Have log monitoring setup